TimHillier/dot_files/README.md

 - [x] Pull folder and move dot files to their location.
 - [ ] Easily add files to be pushed.
 - [x] Ability to add commit messages.
+- [ ] Ability to store and place more configuration files.